adam900710/btrfs_talk/raid56.md

   If some data is written, one can not overwrite that data, at least not directly.

-- There will be a write pointer indicating the next write position
+- All write will mostly be issued at the end of last written position

-  Just like the tape head.
+  Just like a tape head.

 The enhanced part is: